 Note

-You should only use MS Entra service principal authentication in cases where you must authenticate with Azure Databricks and other Azure resources at the same time.
+Databricks recommends using OAuth machine-to-machine (M2M) authentication in most scenarios.
+OAuth M2M uses OAuth access tokens that are more robust when authenticating only with Azure Databricks.
+Only use MS Entra service principal authentication when you must authenticate with Azure Databricks and other Azure resources at the same time.

-To configure MS Entra service principal authentication with Azure Databricks, you must set the following associated environment variables, .databrickscfg
+To configure MS Entra service principal authentication with Azure Databricks, you must set the following associated environment variables, .databrickscfg fields, Terraform fields, or Config fields:

 The Azure Databricks host.